Log Burner Installation Cost

 Other factors to consider is how well your home is insulated, whether the room is open plan, and what temperature you want the space to be.

-If you’re thinking about installing a double-sided log burner, you will need to take in to account the extra cost of fuelling it.
-They can be used to heat two rooms and can have an output of over 20kW, so they’ll need more wood to burn, costing more to run.
+If you’re thinking about installing a double-sided log burner, you will need to take into account the extra cost of fuelling it.
+These stoves can be used to heat two rooms and can have an output of over 20kW, so they’ll need more wood to burn, therefore costing more to run.

 Chimney Sweeping